mohamedgh16/Getting-started-with-game-development-using-windows-forms/README.md

 ```
 ### Conclusion

 In this tutorial, we have created a puzzle game called Mastermind using windows forms.
 We have used the controls & the properties window to create the form of it, and then we connected these controls with the methods inside of it to give life to the game that we made!
-Dont forget to test out the code to fully understand how it works.
+Don't forget to test out the code to fully understand how it works.